graphql-python/graphene/docs/pages/docs/quickstart-django.md

 from django.contrib.auth.models import User, Group

-# Graphene will map automaticall the User model to UserType with
+# Graphene will map automatically the User model to UserType with
 # the specified fields
 class UserType(DjangoObjectType):
     class Meta: